lrusso96/blog/_posts/2020-11-17-university-survival-material copy.md

 ## Machine Learning

-[Here](https://github.com/lrusso96/Machine-Learning) you can find my exercises and myhomework for Machine Learning course held by professor L. Iocchi.
+[Here](https://github.com/lrusso96/Machine-Learning) you can find my exercises and my homework for the Machine Learning course held by professor L. Iocchi.

 ## Network Infrastructures